-Editor’s note: Because this issue is so crucial to our lives, I’ve broken the original post down into these six topics—each in their own post to allow for easier reading.
+Editor’s note: Because this issue is so crucial to our lives, I’ve broken the original post down into these six topics—each in its own post to allow for easier reading.

 This is a huge topic.
 That’s why the original post was comprised of more than 7,000 and why I have broken it out into five separate posts.
 Even so, it didn’t cover nearly every aspect of the importance of AI to our future.
 My hope is to motivate readers to think about this, learn more, and have many conversations with their families and friends.